-Automating the packaging process
+Choosing the packaging option

 After deciding on the required FedEx services, the next step for order fulfillment is packing the products.
 The Shopify FedEx App offers three methods for packing the products; Weight-based packing, Box packing, and Individual packing method.

 Out of the three methods, Box packing can be used for automating the packaging process.
-This packing method allows the products with different weights & dimensions to be easily packed.
+This packing method allows products with different weights & dimensions to be easily packed.